 SoWat? is a student-run group that organizes lectures, roundtable discussions, film screenings, and other events covering global politics and current events.
 The club’s goals are to encourage academic discussion and debate, raise awareness of global issues, and promote student-faculty engagement in an informal setting.

 In recent years, SoWat? has hosted a variety of creatively framed panels: “Is Le Pen Mightier than the Sword?”
 (Rightist politics in Europe); “Fishing for Trouble” (South China Sea); “A Walk in the Park of Impeachment” (South Korean politics); and “Shiver me Timbers, Somalian Pirates!" are a few examples.
-Panels have also covered such timely topics as Brazil’s recent economic woes and corruption scandals, peace negotiations in Colombia, the conflict in Syria and refugee crisis, and the political regime in Egypt.
+Panels have also covered such timely topics as the protests in Hong Kong, Brazil’s economic crisis, demographic change in Russia, peace negotiations in Colombia, and the conflict in Syria and refugee crisis.

 SoWat? was created in Fall 2010 and originally known as the International Studies Club.
 The name change in 2011 was intended to encourage students from all disciplines – rather than International Studies majors exclusively – to attend the events.